svartm/alis/README.md

 # ALIS - RiftOS

-Fork of the [Ariser](https://ariser.eu/) project [ALIS](https://github.com/ariser-installer/alis) based on picodotdev's [ALIS](https://github.com/picodotdev/alis).
+Fork of the [Ariser](https://ariser.eu/) project [ALIS](https://github.com/ariser-installer/alis) based on [picodotdev's ALIS](https://github.com/picodotdev/alis).

 This repository contains the ALIS (Arch Linux Install Script) that is part of [RiftOS](https://github.com/svartm/rift).
 RiftOS is a personal project based on [Ariser](https://ariser.eu/), a configurable automatic terminal install method for ArchLinux.

 ## ALIS

-Arch Linux Install Script (or alis, also known as _the Arch Linux executable installation guide and wiki_) installs an unattended, automated and customized Arch Linux system.
+[Arch Linux Install Script](https://github.com/picodotdev/alis) (or alis, also known as _the Arch Linux executable installation guide and wiki_) installs an unattended, automated and customized Arch Linux system.

-alis is a simple Bash script developed from many Arch Linux Wiki pages that fully automates the installation of an [Arch Linux](https://archlinux.org/) system after booting from the original Arch Linux installation media.
+ALIS is a simple Bash script developed from many Arch Linux Wiki pages that fully automates the installation of an [Arch Linux](https://archlinux.org/) system after booting from the original Arch Linux installation media.

 It contains the same commands that you would type and execute one by one interactively to complete the installation.
 The only user intervention needed is to edit a configuration file to choose the installation options and preferences from partitioning, to encryption, bootloader, file system, language and keyboard mapping, desktop environment, kernels, packages to install and graphic drivers.
 This automation makes the installation easy and fast, as fast as your internet connection allows.